rjbs/rjbs.github.io/_posts/2006-06-06-further-avoiding-global-configuration-with-per-object-classes.md

 ---
 layout: post
-title : further avoiding global configuration with per-object classes date  : 2006-06-06T12:14:00Z tags  : ["perl", "programming"]
+title : "further avoiding global configuration with per-object classes" date  : "2006-06-06T12:14:00Z" tags  : ["perl", "programming"]
 ---
 Every time I see a package variable used for configuration, I wince and shake my fist.
 Despite this, I have a number of modules that use globally-defined plugins.
 Some of these are usually not a big deal, because the modules are almost always going to be used in programs with one object of the class.
 Module::Starter and Mail::Audit fall into this group.
 (I don't really think this is a good excuse, but it's a reasonable explanation.)